The new album, 7 Nocturnes East – Out Now!

 7 Nocturnes East – The Exhibition

 Supported by The Guernsey Art Commission and Arts Foundation Guernsey.
-7 Nocturnes East has an accompanying visual and video art exhibition.
+7 Nocturnes East had an accompanying visual and video art exhibition.
 Featuring the work of seven artists.
 At The Greenhouse, Guernsey Museum, Candie Gardens, Guernsey.
-Running from 31st Jan to 22 March 2020.
+It ran from 31st Jan to 22 March 2020.

 The exhibition was reviewed by Tom Girard.
 The review sums everything up far better than I can.